NFL Moneyline Betting Guide For 2024

 To get you in shape for NFL prop betting this season, we’ve provided examples, and a detailed explanation for each type of prop bet you’ll encounter when legally betting on NFL football this year.
 Additionally, we’ve also included our recommended list of the best NFL prop betting sites, so you can see all the proposition wagers offered for yourself.

-Are Money Line Bets Legal With NFL Betting?
+Are NFL Money Line Bets Legal In 2024?

 In the US, there are several states that have legal domestic sports betting, though most still do not.
 Further, to wager in these states, bettors must be physically present within their borders.
 There are also other US gambling laws to consider in the domestic marketplace.